RedisJSON/RedisJSON/docs/commands/json.get.md

 {{% alert title="Note" color="warning" %}}

-When using a JSONPath, the root of the matching values is always an array.
+When using a JSONPath, the root of the matching values is a JSON string with a top-level object, with each object value being a top-level array of serialized JSON value.
 In contrast, the legacy path returns a single value.
 If there are multiple paths that include both legacy path and JSONPath, the returned value conforms to the JSONPath version (an array of values).

 {{% /alert %}}